Carmel School, Rourkela

 Hamirpur, behind the Ispat General Hospital.

 The school is administered by the Apostolic Carmel Education Society of Odisha in the Roman Catholic Church.

 History

 Mt.
 Carmel School is one of the prior, Second English medium school in the city of Rourkela, which was opened by sisters of Apostolic Carmel on 2 July 1959 with 80 students.
 In 1964, the school got its affiliation from Indian Certificate of Secondary Education (ICSE).

 Courses offered

 The school offers kindergarten, primary, middle & secondary education.
-With Classes I to XII having Science, Commerce & Arts stream at the senior secondary level.
-The School prepares the students for board level examinations of ICSE & ISC.
+With Classes I to XII having Science, Commerce & Arts streams at the senior secondary level, the school prepares the students for board level examinations of ICSE & ISC.